On loan to The Met The Met accepts temporary loans of art both for short-term exhibitions and for long-term display in its galleries.

 Not on view

 This crisp, refreshing vignette of a bush warbler (uguisu) perched atop branches of blossoming plum celebrates the rejuvenation of the world in springtime.
 In the foreground, orchids are rendered in relaxed yet expert brushwork, with washes of pale blues complementing dark ink and modulated grays.
-Ike Gyokuran’s works on silk often exhibit a refinement, as seen here, absent in some of her paintings on paper.
-Gyokuran’s husband, Ike Taiga, was also a painter of great acclaim, and we know that they collaborated on painting projects.
+The art historian Kyoko Kinoshita observed that this painting is “one of the masterpieces on silk by Gyokuran” and that her works in this medium often exhibit a refinement absent in some of her works on paper (see Felice Fischer and Kyoko Kinoshita, Ike Taiga and Tokuyama Gyokuran: Masters of the Brush, 2007, no. 106).
+The song of the bush warbler in the Japanese poetic tradition celebrates the coming of spring, and in a very similar composition on paper (ibid, no. 108), Gyokuran inscribed in her own elegant handwriting one her own poem (inspired from a poem in the Collection of Poems Ancient and Modern, Kokin wakashū, ca. 905) that explicates the setting:

-This hanging scroll is both signed and sealed with her art name, “Gyokuran.”
-The artist placed another of her seals, reading “Shōfū,” in the middle of the composition as a visual accent.
+The work is both signed and sealed with her art name, “Gyokuran.”
+As she was known to do, Gyokuran placed another of her seals, reading “Shōfū” 松風 in the middle of the composition as a visual accent.
 “Shōfū” can also be read “Matsukaze,” or “wind through the pines,” and relates to the artist’s given name, Matsu.

 This image cannot be enlarged, viewed at full screen, or downloaded.